 Partnership Agreements are essential in establishing, as well as safeguarding, the respective obligations and rights of parties involved within a partnership.
-This Partnership Agreement (Long Form) outlines the distribution of income or losses incurred by the business amongst the involved parties, as well as the terms in which the business is to operate upon.
+This Partnership Agreement (General) (Long Form) outlines the distribution of income or losses incurred by the business amongst the involved parties, as well as the terms in which the business is to operate upon.
 It also includes clauses related to the resolution of any disputes that may arise throughout the duration of the partnership in providing the terms that were originally agreed upon.
+It is drafted for the purposes of establishing a general partnership.

-- You are entering into a partnership and you would like to establish and clearly communicate the foundational terms and rights of the partnership to the other parties involved.
+You are entering into a general partnership and you would like to establish and clearly communicate the foundational terms and rights of the partnership to the other parties involved.

-What does the Partnership Agreement (Long Form) cover?
+What does the Partnership Agreement (General) (Long Form) cover?

 Other names for Partnership Agreement include: